lauroflorin/lauroflorin.github.io/README.md

 The posts from 3 Facebook groups:

+* Animal Cognition:
-* Animal Cognition - 6 956 posts
+- 6 956 posts
+- 4726 members
+- 9779 comments
+- 11887 mentioned animals

-* Animal Cognition, the Emotional and Intellectual Lives of Animals - 10 364 posts
+* Animal Cognition, the Emotional and Intellectual Lives of Animals:
+- 10 364 posts
+- 4825 members
+- 7928 comments
+- 15316 mentioned animals

+* Anthrozoology:
-* Anthrozoology - 7 442 posts
+- 7 442 posts
+- 3200 members
+- 13750 comments
+- 9331 mentioned animals

 * 24 762 posts in total, 78.3 MB of pickles

+* Wikipedia was mined for a list of all animals by common name.
+This list was chosen because it seemed the most relevant, as people mention animals by their common name (as opposed to the scientific one) when posting about them on facebook.

 # Sentiment analysis